tomasgil123/blog-vercel-test/_posts/testing-nextjs-static-pages.md

 It was clear that to test only the video component was not enough.
 I had to replicate the process a user would make on the page: enter, scroll to the video section and be able to see the video or group of videos.

 So far, so good.
-I started implementing the tests with the e2e testing library Cypress (another option could be Playwright), but soon after starting with the first test I stumble with the following problem: how do I know which pages to test for each case?
+I started implementing the tests with the e2e testing Playwright, but soon after starting with the first test I stumble with the following problem: how do I know which pages to test for each case?
 In other words, which combinations of car maker and model had only one video, which ones had more than one and which had none?

 Taking a step back, this problem arises because we have a list of entities (cars in this case) and we want to create a page for each one, but all entities are not equal (some do not have videos, some have only one and other have more than one) and the nextjs page needs to take that into account.
 Moreover, these attributes could also change (we could remove videos from a car or add new ones to one).
 How do I know if all types of entities are being displayed correctly?
 I needed to mock the response of the request made in the getStaticProps of the page to be able to easily cover each use case.